core-wg/coap-pubsub/draft-ietf-core-pubsub.md

 ## Brokerless Pub/sub

-In some use cases, it is desireable to use pub/sub semantics for peer to peer communication, but it is not feasable or desireable to include a separate node on the network to serve as a Broker.
+In some use cases, it is desireable to use pub/sub semantics for peer-to-peer communication, but it is not feasible or desireable to include a separate node on the network to serve as a Broker.
 In other use cases, it is desireable to enable one-way-only communication, such as sensors pushing updates to a service.

 {{brokerless}} shows an arrangement for using CoAP pub/sub in a